 Yesterday the realization hit that Michael could be in the NICU quite a while longer; maybe as long as 2-3 weeks.
 The major hurdles have been met, but now he just needs more time to bake in the incubator while he develops his strength; a job that would have been much easier had he just decided to stay put a couple of weeks more before making his grand entrance.

 Not exactly the Ritz Carlton, but the hospital stay has been going just fine.
 Thankfully I did have two sets of underwear so I could hand wash one pair at night time and wear the others during the day.
 Scrubs make ultra comfy pajamas and are so stylish.
 And I think stringy, greasy hair that hasn’t been washed in five days is making a come back; just consider me a trend-setter.
-But just to keep me humble and not too comfortable with my established routine, I have a neighbor bringing me a bag packed with all of the important modern-day toiletries and changes of clothing (I am interested to see the outfits that Peter packed for me).
-So by the end of the day I will be showered, blow-dried, plucked, and dressed in a different outfit than the one I have worn for three straight days.
-No more modern day pioneer woman for me!
+But just to keep me humble and not too comfortable with my established routine, I have a neighbor bringing me a bag packed with all of the important modern-day … Read the rest

 OK… The bigger kids are both sick (Isaac with a fever and an overly hefty dose of high drama), Michael is in the NICU about 30 miles away, I’m still fighting a cold that is taking its time going away, Liz is at the hospital with Michael, and now we’ve got almost 18″ of fresh snow on top of the 2 feet we already had.
-I can barely get the back door open far enough to let the dog out, and then he has trouble finding a place to go… he’s an 80lb dog… I’m glad he’s not an ankle-biter.
-He’d get lost in a drift and never resurface.
-As is, he’s standing on about 1ft of packed snow, and the porch didn’t get as much snow as the rest of the yard.
-Our 5ft fence looks 2ft tall.
+I can barely get the back door open far enough to let the dog out, and then he has trouble finding a place to go… he’s an 80lb dog… I’m glad he’s not an ankle-biter. … Read the rest

 - Michael has been off of the oxygen for over 24 hours